maxstronge/sciencia/Notes/Physics/Courses/ASPH 305 - Introductory Astrophysics/Assignments/A2/ASPH305 Assignment 2.md

 > ### $$\begin{align} m- M = 5\log[D]-5 &\implies m_v = M_v + 5\log[D] - 5 \\[2ex] m_v &= -5.12531 + 5\log[1987] - 5 \\[2ex] &= 6.36568.\end{align}$$

- The magnitude of the entire star cluster is only slightly greater than the
+ The magnitude of the entire star cluster is only slightly greater than the magnitude of the O star.
+Indeed, the O star contributes $\approx 97.74$% of the overall luminosity.